 It is not possible to say exactly how long it will take.
 The time it takes us to reach a decision will vary from case to case, depending on how complicated it is.
 For example, it can take longer if we need to meet with officials from the public body concerned.

-We will keep in touch with you to let you know what we are doing with your complaint and do our best to resolve it as quickly as possible.
+We will keep in touch with you to let you know what we are doing with your complaint and we will do our best to resolve your complaint as quickly as possible.

 Can I Appeal A Decision?